Why We Should Support Elvira To Get Vegan Parents Thrown in Jail

 As not reported in the Washington Post, calcium is prevalent in plant foods like greens, broccoli, oranges, figs, white beans, almonds, soy beans and all the awesome stuff that can be made out of them without cycling them through animals first, and more.

-Despite the sensationalist headline screaming, “An Italian baby raised on a vegan diet is hospitalized for severe malnutrition and removed from parents,” we learn that the poor thing also had a damn congenital heart condition, which was aggravated by said low calcium levels, resulting in an emergency operation.
+Despite the sensationalist headline screaming, “An Italian baby raised on a vegan diet is hospitalized for severe malnutrition and removed from parents,” we learn that the baby, sadly, also had a congenital heart condition, which was aggravated by said low calcium levels, resulting in an emergency operation.

 The director of pediatrics at the hospital “was careful not to take sides on the issue of what constitutes an optimal diet for a baby” but recommended that this particular baby, who again had a dangerous and entirely separate health issue, “should have had support in this case with calcium and iron.”

-The pediatrics director did not specify that those nutrients needed to be obtained from the animal kingdom versus the plant kingdom, which would of course be very weird, or if the child's precarious condition meant he needed a level of support and/or supplementation that a typical child, regardless of whether they are vegan, would not.
+The pediatrics director did not specify that those nutrients needed to be obtained from the animal kingdom versus the plant kingdom, or if the child's precarious condition meant he needed a level of support and/or supplementation that a typical child, regardless of whether they are vegan, would not.

-Speaking of iron, as with calcium, vegan foods high in iron are abundant and include the Italian staple of freaking tomato sauce.
+Speaking of iron, as with calcium, vegan foods high in iron are abundant, including the Italian culinary staple of tomato sauce.
 It's recommended that eating iron-rich plant foods with vitamin C powerhouses like lemons or oranges (again, also high in calcium) boosts iron absorption, which is manageable enough.

 Given the abundant and common foods high in calcium and iron that grow from trees or the ground and don’t solely derive from an animal’s flesh or bodily secretions – animals who themselves eat said plants – how is the logical takeaway here that the lack of an animal’s flesh or bodily secretions caused this baby’s deficiency, which then exacerbated his congenital heart defect?